rubikvn2100/LearnPrograming/README.md

 \_/ `git commit --amend` to change the commit message of the newest commit.

+\_/ `git log -<N>` to see the top N commits.
+Ex: `git log -3` to see the top 3 commits.

 \_/ `git log --all --decorate --oneline --graph` to see the commit tree.

 # Unit test

-Make sure you create test that cover edged case.
+Make sure you create test that cover edged cases.
 Good unit test show that you understand the problems.

 You can use the follow command for testing.